pyx-project/pyx/manual/text.rst

    usually fits the height of the minus sign.
 (It is the height of the minus sign in mathematical mode, since that's that the mathematical axis is all about.)

-There is a TeX/LaTeX attribute to switch to TeXs math mode.
+There is a TeX/LaTeX attribute to switch to TeX's math mode.
 The appropriate instances ``mathmode`` and ``clearmathmode`` (to clear the math mode attribute) are available at module level.

 .. data:: mathmode

-   Enables TeXs mathematical mode in display style.
+   Enables TeX's mathematical mode in display style.

 The :class:`size` class creates TeX/LaTeX attributes for changing the font size.